afterax

 Watch-outs

-- Salary sacrifice can't push pay below the National Minimum Wage.
-Not usually an issue at trap-zone incomes, but worth knowing.
+2. Salary sacrifice can't push pay below the National Minimum Wage.
+Not usually an issue at trap zone incomes, but worth knowing.
+See the minimum wage guide.

 Bottom line

-The 60% trap is real, expensive, and almost entirely avoidable.
-If you're earning between £100k and £125k, every pound you contribute to a pension within the trap zone costs you about 38p of take-home and parks the rest in your retirement savings.
-It's the closest thing the UK tax system has to a free lunch.
+The 60% trap is real and expensive, but there are several adjusted net income levers.
+If you're earning between £100k and £125k, every pound you contribute to a pension within the trap zone costs you about 38p of take home pay in a standard salary sacrifice employee example and parks the rest in your retirement savings.
+Salary sacrifice depends on employer scheme rules and can affect payslip salary, mortgage affordability, statutory pay and some benefits.

-Use the income tax calculator to see exactly how much of your salary lands in the trap, and the pension salary sacrifice optimiser to model how much it would cost to escape it.
+Use the income tax calculator to see exactly how much of your salary lands in the trap, and the pension salary sacrifice optimiser to model how much it would cost to reduce it.
+Use the adjusted net income calculator for Gift Aid, personal pension and Child Benefit threshold planning.